windvalley/gossh/README.md

 - Provides subcommand `vault` to encrypt/decrypt confidential information such as password or passphrase without compromising security.

+- Support the detection of dangerous commands that will be executed on target hosts, and allow users to customize a blacklist of commands.

 - For ease of use, it supports config file.
 You can write flags that are not frequently changed into the config file, so you don't need to laboriously specify these flags on the command line.
 If the flag in both command line and config file, flag that from command line takes precedence over the other.
   The default config file is `$PWD/.gossh.yaml` or `$HOME/.gossh.yaml`, and `$PWD/.gossh.yaml` has a higher priority.
 Note that the config file is optional, that is, there can be no config file.